A2 KEY, Flyers

 Compound words for Starters

-If there is one thing that I enjoy teaching to my YL is definitely compound nouns.
-I like to think about them as two pieces of a jigsaw that when you put them together, you can create a new word.
-Here is a lesson plan and a set of worksheets that I came up with… Continue reading Compound words for Starters
+If there is one thing that I enjoy teaching to my YL is compound nouns.
+I like to think about them as two pieces of a jigsaw which create new words once they are put together.
+Here is a lesson plan and a set of worksheets I came up with for Cambridge Starters.
+It's been… Continue reading Compound words for Starters

 Creating a classroom community

 There's nothing better than having a group of students who enjoy each other's company.
-On the first day it is essential to build a safe space and create the feeling of community.
-Last year when I was combing through the internet for the perfect first class activity for young learners.
-I wanted something that will… Continue reading Creating a classroom community
+On the first day, it is essential to build a safe space and create a feeling of community.
+Last year I was combing through the internet for the perfect first class activity for young learners.
+I wanted something that would help… Continue reading Creating a classroom community